 Do not ignore your Herniated Disc/Slipped Disc, it can become worse overtime.
 It’s important to consult with the doctor and understand the root cause of Herniated Disc/Slipped Disc.

 Chiropractors are safe for relieving herniated discs.
-Most disc issues improve with non-invasive therapies such as chiropractic.
+Most disc issues improve with safe, non-invasive and effective therapies such as chiropractic.
 They focus not only on relieving pain but also on reconnecting the brain-body communication.

-- Cleaning the house, washing the dishes.
+- Cleaning the house and floors, washing the dishes

-- Lying on your stomach.
+- Lying on your stomach

-- Lift boxes or heavy objects.
+- Lifting boxes or heavy objects